 Photography is part of who I am.

 Kazue studied and worked as a nurse in Japan before deciding to move to Canada in 2005 after numerous lengthly vacations here starting in 2000.
 On her first trip to Canada she arrived in Vancouver fresh out of Japan for her first time and couldn’t speak any English.
-She promptly bought a used motorcycle and a small tool kit at Canadian Tire in Squamish, BC.
-She was convinced she had everything she needed and then promptly drove to Newfoundland and back to Vancouver while carrying a backpack stuffed with everything she needed for
+After arriving in Vancouver she promptly bought a used motorcycle in Squamish, BC and a small tool kit at Canadian Tire in Squamish, BC.
+She was convinced she had everything she needed to travel and promptly her used motorcycle to Newfoundland and back to Vancouver while carrying a backpack stuffed with everything she needed for

 the trip.
 She did have a few some stops along the way to repair the occasional mechanical breakdowns on the side of the road with the tool kit that she bought at the start of her trip.
 She is amazing and simply does whatever she sets her mind too.

-Kazue is an integral part of the business behind the scenes.
+Kazue is an integral part of the photography business behind the scenes.
 She is the anchor in my life, the sounding board for my brave new projects in the development stages.
 She also provides me with a well needed reality check every now and then when my dream a little too big for the business!.
 She is the ying in my yang.
-She definitely has her hands full keeping me grounded and heading in the right direction.
+Kazue definitely has her hands full keeping me grounded and heading in the right direction.
 She loves the travel and the excitement of the next big project.
 She is an integral part of business.

 After getting married in 2010 Kazue and I are now loving our landscape and wildlife photography business more each year as we grow closer together exploring and photographing the world together.
 I’m constantly amazed at how she sees and photographs the world in a very different way than I do.
 The ying and yang of outdoor photography!